I’m obsessed with home renovation and home buying shows on HGTV.

 The high level of craftsmanship was on par with what we expected.
 Even without sheets, the mattress feels luxurious because of its thick, heavy cover.

-We let our toddler jump and sleep on it right away, and found no sagging or other issues.
+We let our kiddo jump and sleep on it right away, and found no sagging or other issues.

 Knowing that she spends at least half a day on a product that’s free of toxic materials and fumes gives us so much peace of mind.
 (As parents, we already have enough to worry about!)